-He previously worked at Geekosystem (now The Mary Sue), and other sundry websites.
+He previously worked at PCMag and other sundry websites.

-Max is proud to serve as the Unit Chair of the Ziff Davis Creators Guild (ZDCG), representing the unionized workers of PCMag, Mashable, and AskMen.
+Max is a proud member of the Wirecutter Union, and has been involved in media labor for several years.
+He previously served as Unit Chair for the Ziff Davis Creators Guild (ZDCG).
 Reach out if you are interested in organizing your workplace.

 Originally from Michigan, Max currently resides in the mist shrouded hills of upper Manhattan.
 His banjo abilities are improving with time, as is his homemade kombucha.

 Election War Games: How I Tried to Undermine Democracy

 In the basement of an old US mint, I plotted how to destroy an American election, in order to save our democracy.

 Backstabbing, Disinformation, and Bad Journalism: The State of the VPN Industry

 Behind the scenes, VPNs are a mess of misinformation and shady dealings.
 It’s hurting the industry, and will hurt consumer confidence in security.

 Fixing US Election Tech Is Easier—and Harder—Than You’d Think